Basil Dignam

-Basil Dignam (24 October 1905 – 31 January 1979) was an English character actor.
+Basil Dignam (24 October 1905 – 31 January 1979) was an English actor.

+Early life

-Basil Dignam was born in Sheffield, West Riding of Yorkshire.
-Before the acting, he tried many jobs, from a company clerk to a journalist.
-He acted on film and television between 1948 and 1978.
+Dignam was born in Sheffield, West Riding of Yorkshire.
+Before acting, he tried many jobs, from working as a company clerk to a journalist.

+Career

+Dignam acted on film and television between 1948 and 1978.
 He often appeared as an authority figure, such as Mr Justice Poynter in Crown Court, as a police officer, army general or peer.
-Television appearances include The Prisoner: Checkmate (1967) and The Champions (1968), as Sir Frederick in episode 2 "The Invisible Man".
+His television appearances included The Prisoner: Checkmate (1967) and The Champions (1968), as Sir Frederick in episode 2 "The Invisible Man".

 Personal life

-He was married to actress Mona Washbourne from 1940 until his death in 1979.
+Dignam was married to actress Mona Washbourne from 1940 until his death in 1979.
 His brother Mark Dignam was also a professional actor.
 Basil Dignam died, aged 73, in Westminster, London.